Amin-MAG/My-Notes/Linux/Linux Commands.md

 set +a
 ```

-You can create a template file like bellow
+You can create a template file like below

 ```bash
 Package: SPCU-Client